WillPalaia/326Project/team/reports/blake-thomas.md

-## Contribution Log for Will Palaia
+## Contribution Log for Blake Thomas

 ### October 14, 2024
 - **Task**: Helped to brainstorm potential ideas, keep group on timeline, and organize meeting.